sremedios/phinet/README.md

 - -2 refers to all but one core

 Example usage:
-`python train.py --task modality --traindir data/train/ --o weights/modality/ --numcores -1`
+`python train.py --task modality --traindir data/train/ --weightdir weights/modality/ --numcores -1`

 ### Classify
 Usage: classify a single image for some task: